Alona Regional Council

 Alona Regional Council (מועצה אזורית אלונה, Mo'atza Azorit Alona) is a regional council in northern Israel.
 It is part of Haifa District and covers three moshavim, Amikam, Aviel and Givat Nili.
 The council's headquarters are located in Amikam.
 The emblem is inscribed with Biblical words from : "Those who sow in tears, will reap with songs of joy."

 History

 The council was created for the three Mishkei Herut Beitar-affiliated moshavim due to ideological differences with other settlements, most of which were affiliated with Labor Zionism movements.

+Voting Patterns

+In the 2022 election, 68 percent of voters in the regional council voted for the parties of the center-left coalition led by Yair Lapid, while 31 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 1 percent voted for the Arab parties.